When to See Our Aurora / Littleton Periodontists

 Many times a therapy called “deep cleanings” or “periodontal root treatment therapy” or “scaling and root planing “ are an appropriate first line of treatment.
 This involves removing the bacterial plaque and tarter from the depth of the gum pockets and typically requires patients to be numbed for their comfort.
 This treatment is not meant to regenerate the lost bone support but instead to prevent progression of disease.
 Sometimes this treatment is effective in reducing the pockets to a maintainable level but many times in more severe cases additional therapies are required.
 General dentists and hygienists routinely perform these deep cleanings and will re-assess the gum healing several weeks later.
 If the disease is not controlled, then a periodontist will be involved with treatment.

-Referrals from General Dentists and Self Referral
+Referrals From General Dentists and Self-Referrals

 Diagnosis and Treatment

 Before initiating any dental treatment, the periodontist must extensively examine the gums, jawbone, and general condition of the teeth.
 When gingivitis or periodontal disease is officially diagnosed, our Littleton / Aurora periodontists have a number of options available to treat the underlying infection, halt the recession of the soft tissue, and regenerate supporting tissues, or replace teeth which may be missing.

 Moderate Periodontal Disease

 Advanced Periodontal Disease